Stellenbosch-Econometrics/sarbR/README.md

 * Although the greatest care is taken to provide good data, the maintainer/s of this package take no responsibility in the service OR data being supplied.

-* This package uses self-signed certificates on the API's side.
-This entails having to set `GET(..., config(ssl_verifypeer = 0))`, otherwise the get request returns: `SSL certificate problem: self signed certificate`

 # Flow of the package

 The package is built around the main `sarb_code` function, with two helper functions.
 The first providing a way to search for an indicator and its meta information: `search_indicator`.
 The second function is to request an access token for the API: `token_request`.